Eight Seconds: Portrait of a Bronc Rider

 Two: no one in the Longview rodeo grounds remains seated.
 Screaming, arms raised, feet stomping, each and every one of the crowd cheers for Butch, and Butch is still with Oscar.

 What makes a champion when it comes to riding broncs?
-For starters, a mind in the right place, a body in good condition, a beast that bucks hard and a soul that keeps coming back for more.
-It takes developing the athletic ability to take advantage of a hot streak, the stamina and stubbornness to ride out an old one.
+For starters, a mind in the right place, a body in good condition, a beast that bucks hard, and a soul that keeps coming back for more.
+It takes developing the athletic ability to take advantage of a hot streak, the stamina and stubbornness to ride out a cold one.
 It takes loving what you do and doing what you love.
 It takes striving for perfection: a perfection that, in the end, is as simple, as exhilarating, as riding H Bar B the night your buddy rides Oscar.

 ©1982, 2006 by Teresa Jordan